 Extends from the fibular articular facet to the medial border

-Attachment site for the soleus muscle
+Attachment site for your soleus muscle

 Interosseous Border (Crest)